William Bell Wait

 William Bell Wait (1839–1916) was a teacher in the New York Institute for the Education of the Blind who invented New York Point, a system of writing for the blind that was adopted widely in the United States before the braille system was universally adopted there.
 Wait also applied the New York Point principles to adapt them for use in over 20 languages, created a form of New York Point to notate music, and invented a number of devices to better type and print embossed material for the visually impaired.

 Education and early life

-Wait grew up in New York and attended the Albany Academy and later the Albany Normal College in 1859.
+William Bell Wait was born in Amsterdam, New York on March 25, 1839.
+He grew up in New York and attended the Albany Academy and later the Albany Normal College in 1859.
 Subsequent to graduating he obtained a teaching position at the New York Institute for the Education of the Blind, where he spent two years.
 He then went on to study under Tremain and Peckham in Albany.
 He was called to the bar in 1862.

+He married Phoebe Jane Babcock on October 27, 1863, and they had seven children.

 He was acting first superintendent of the City of Kingston, N.Y. school district in 1863.
 In October 1863 he was appointed Principal of the New York Institute for the Education of the Blind.
 He served in this capacity until March 1905.
-He was subsequently appointed Emeritus Principal and served until his death in 1916.
+He was subsequently appointed Emeritus Principal, and served until his death, which took place at his home in New York City on October 25, 1916.